RedisGraph/RedisGraph/docs/docs/configuration.md

 $ redis-server --loadmodule ./redisgraph.so OPT1 VAL1
 ```

-## Setting run-time configuration parameters at run-time
+## Setting configuration parameters at run-time (for supported parameters)

 RedisGraph exposes the `GRAPH.CONFIG` endpoint to allowing for the setting and retrieval of configuration parameters at run-time.

-To set a run-time configuration parameter, simply run:
+To set the value of a configuration parameter at run-time (for supported parameters), simply run:

 ```sh
 GRAPH.CONFIG SET OPT1 VAL1